 Although it is better to drive with a device than to lose your license, it’s not cheap.
 Our criminal defense lawyers are often asked ‘how much does an alcohol ignition interlock device cost in Michigan?’

 People who are convicted of DUI/OWI in Michigan face many pressures.
 They may lose their job or drop out of a college course because of a drunk driving conviction.
-The cost of using an alcohol ignition interlock device presents another financial burden.
-At George Law, our experienced Michigan DUI team will explain all of the options available to you post-arrest and fight the charges against you.
+The cost of using an alcohol ignition interlock device/ presents another financial burden.
+At George Law, our experienced criminal defense lawyers will explain all of the options available to you post-arrest and fight the charges against you.

 What is an Alcohol Ignition Interlock Device?

 Although the terminology sounds complicated, an alcohol ignition interlock device is simply a small breathalyzer connected to your car.
 Driving with a device, sometimes called BAIID (Breath Alcohol Ignition Interlock Device), can be daunting but it’s better than the alternative of losing your license for most people.

 Drivers who have an alcohol ignition interlock device must blow into the device to start their car.
 If they are sober the car will start.
 If the device detects alcohol, the car will not start and you face the loss of your driver’s license.

 Ignition interlock devices are very sensitive to alcohol.
 It’s not enough to be under the Michigan DUI arrest level of 0.08 percent blood/alcohol content.
 Devices are typically set to around 0.02 BAC.
 They may not work if you consumed any amount of alcohol, even minute quantities of alcohol in products such as medication or mouthwash.